 Pro Tips

-Freezer: Freeze in a freezer-safe container for up to 3 months.
+Freezer: Freeze for up to 3 months.

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

 Hearty Italian Sausage and Bell Peppers